milanglacier/nvim/README.md

 4. `vim-matchup` will (intentionally) hide the status-line if the matched pair are spanned over entire screen to show the other side of the pair.

+5. Due to the limitations of vim, the `count` (refer to `:h v:count` or `:h v:prevcount`) cannot accurately indicate the repl ID in a motion keymap.
+   Therefore, we must directly specify the repl ID within the keymap.